rfdonnelly/jobrnr/README.md

 # JobRnr

 JobRnr runs jobs.

-Jobs can be dependent on other jobs.
-Jobs are run in parallel when possible.
-Jobs can be repeated with different random seeds.
+* A job can have prerequisite jobs.
+* A job can be repeated many times.
+* A job can be passed a random seed.
+* Jobs are run simultaneously where possible.
-Additional functionality can be added via a plugin system.
+* Additional functionality can be added via plug-ins.

 ## Example

-The following job description describes a single compilation job and a single simulation job that is dependent on the compilation job.
-The simulation job will not be executed until the compilation job completes successfully.
-After the compile job completes successfully, 50 instances of the simulation job will be executed.
-Each instance will execute with a random value for SEED.
-The simulation job instances will be run in parallel.
-The maximum number of job instances run in parallel is user configurable.

 ```ruby
 job :compile do